 Temple Emanuel has a long history of confirming students as a formal way of acknowledging their religious studies through the tenth grade.
 Students are encouraged to explore their Jewish identity, challenge their boundaries about religious expression and formulate their own Jewish theology.
 Often, students will select a Tikkun Olam project and perform a variety of mitzvot throughout their Confirmation year.

-If you are a current Temple member click here for more information and registration forms.
+If you are a current Temple member, please contact the Temple office at 563.326.4419 or email@example.com for more information and registration forms.

 If you are not a Temple member yet, please join us by completing our Membership forms.